pranshu2610/MATLAB_codes/README.md

 | Simulation Lab | MATLAB, Simulink, LabView | ⚠️ |

 ### How to Contribute?
-Send a Pull Request if
+Send a Pull Request to
 * add a missing program
 * add am entire new Lab folder
 * correct the existing program